 Through its classical yoga teachings, Ahimsa Yoga Studio is committed to improving the physical, mental, and spiritual sides of all practitioners.
 The studio is dedicated to providing a safe, non-competitive, community atmosphere.
-There are classes for all ages and levels including Beginners, Vinyasa Flow, Hatha, Gentle/Restorative, Yin and YogaKids/Teens, and a range of specialized workshops.
+There are classes for all ages and levels including Beginners, Vinyasa Flow, Hatha, Gentle/Restorative, Yin and YogaKids/Teens, Plus Size Yoga, and a range of specialized workshops.

 Ahimsa is a sanskrit word that means non-harming is the inspiration for providing a safe, nurturing, non-competitive community atmosphere.
 To practice at Ahimsa is to practice in a way that is peaceful.